Donald Ross (golf course architect): Professional career

-With the help of an American agronomy student, fellow Scotsman Robert White from St. Andrews, Ross decided to move to America.
+With the help of an American agronomy student and fellow Scotsman Robert White from St. Andrews, Ross decided to move to America.
 Ross invested all his life savings to move to the United States and walked off the boat with only $2.
 After his year long apprenticeship he went back to the Royal Dornoch Golf Club where he honed his playing abilities while also taking care of the greens and making clubs.

-Ross learned several skills related to golf throughout his life such as greens keeping, club making, golf pro, and architect.
+Ross learned several skills related to golf throughout his life such as greens keeping, club making, course architecture, and being a club professional.
 Later in 1899, with the encouragement and support of Harvard astronomy professor Robert W. Willson, he obtained his first job in America at Oakley Country Club in Watertown, Massachusetts.
 In 1900, he was appointed as the golf professional at the Pinehurst Resort in North Carolina, where he began his course design career and eventually designed four courses.
 He then began running a substantial practice with summer offices in Little Compton, Rhode Island.
 At its height, Donald J. Ross and Associates, as his practice was known, oversaw the work of thousands of people.
 However, Ross always kept up his professional golf standing.